hardik01shah/Followbot-gazebo/README.md

 # Followbot
 The simulation was done in gazebo.
-The bot that keeps on following the yellow path until it encounters a blue path.
+The bot keeps on following the yellow path until it encounters a blue path.

 https://user-images.githubusercontent.com/61026273/119612106-23dbcf80-be19-11eb-9fbc-ca2e04370776.mp4